 Net income for the three months ended March 31, 2020 increased \$4.8 million compared to the same period in 2019.
 The increase was primarily due to revenue associated with rate base growth and customer additions, and lower cost of sales primarily due to the timing of contract manpower costs associated with vegetation management.
-These increases were partially offset by a decrease in alternative revenue in 2020 as the efficiency carry-over mechanism awarded for performance in the first PBR term only applied to the first two years of the second PBR term, being 2018 and 2019.
+These increases were partially offset by a decrease in alternative revenue in 2020, primarily due to the efficiency carry-over mechanism.
 Net income also decreased due to higher depreciation expense associated with continued capital investment and an increase in interest expense as a result of higher short-term borrowings.